Wednesday, 15 July 2020

 Subsidies and support from national and/or regional level

 Local Agenda processes are usually supported directly by the co-ordinating office responsible for the respective region.
-Subsidies are provided for keeping high quality standards, training of moderators and citizens, pilot projects, public relation (events, materials, web pages), networks etc.
+Subsidies are provided for keeping high quality standards, training of moderators and citizens, pilot projects, public relation (events, materials, websites), networks etc.

 The Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology provides support for co-ordinating common topics, public relation and for the recurring conference “2030 Agenda at the local level” (former: “Austrian Summit on Local Agenda 21”).
 An internet platform for LA 21 provided by the Federal Ministry provides the most important information about LA 21, news, a list of coordinating offices as well as a register and regularly presents a representative Austrian LA 21-process to the public.